sitandr/conchord/README.md

 # Conchord

 `conchord` (concise chord) is a [typst](https://github.com/typst/typst) package to write lyrics with chords and generate colorful fretboard diagram (aka chord diagram).
+From `0.1.1` there is also experimental tabs support (though quite simple and unstable yet).
 It is inspired by [chordx](https://github.com/ljgago/typst-chords) package and my previous tiny project for generating chord diagrams SVG-s.

 # Overview